 - More of the lower leg can be treated because it is a non-thermal technique.

-Used for treatment of branch varicose veins that cannot be treated by radiofrequency ablation or VenaSeal™, microphlebectomy is the surgical removal of enlarged veins using several very small incisions no greater than 1-2 mm in length.
+Used for treatment of branch varicose veins that cannot be treated by radiofrequency ablation or VenaSeal™, microphlebectomy is the surgical removal of enlarged veins using several very small punctures no greater than 1-2 mm in length.
 Like radiofrequency ablation and VenaSeal™, microphlebectomy can be safely and comfortably performed in our office, using local anesthesia and mild sedation.
 Recovery is typically prompt and uneventful.
 Microphlebectomy is typically covered by most insurance plans.

 Sclerotherapy involves injecting a chemical into superficial veins causing the veins to close and, thereby, disappear.
 It is safe, effective and well-tolerated.